go-rod/rod/.github/CONTRIBUTING.md

 # Contributing

-Your help is more than welcome!
-Even just open an issue to ask a question may greatly help others.

-Please read [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) before you ask questions.

-We use Github Projects to manage tasks, you can see the priority and progress of the issues [here](https://github.com/orgs/go-rod/projects/1).

-## Become a maintainer

 Anyone has contributed code to the project can become a member of the project and have the write permission to issues and doc repositories.

 At the early stage of this project, we will use a simple model to promote members to maintainers.